-This tutorial will demonstrate how to export the folder and subfolder structure to Excel.
+This tutorial demonstrates how to export the folder and subfolder structure to Excel.

-Import a list of File Names and Folder Locations with Power Query
+Import List of File Names and Folder Locations with Power Query

-Using VBA to list the files in a folder is a great solution in Excel however now Excel has introduced a way to do this using Power Query where VBA is not required.
+Using VBA to list the files in a folder is a great solution.
+However, Excel has introduced a way to list files using Power Query, where VBA is not required.

-- In the Ribbon, select Data > Get Data > From Folder.
+- In the Ribbon, go to Data > Get Data > From File > From Folder.

-- Browse to the folder that contains the files and sub-folders you wish to obtain a list of, and click Open.
+- Browse to the folder that contains the folders you want a list of, and then click Open.

-- When the list of files is shown, select Transform Data.
+- When you see the list of files, click Transform Data.

-To remove the selected column, In the Ribbon, select Home > Remove Columns > Remove Columns.
+To remove a column, select that column and in the Ribbon, go to Home > Remove Columns > Remove Columns.

-- To remove more than one column at a time, in the Ribbon, select Home > Choose Columns > Choose Columns.
+- To remove more than one column at once, in the Ribbon, go to Home > Choose Columns > Choose Columns.

-- Deselect the columns not required, and click OK.
+- Untick the columns you don’t need and click OK.

-- In the Ribbon, select Home > Close & Load to load the data into Excel.
+- In the Ribbon, go to Home > Close & Load to load the data into Excel.

-- The data is returned to Excel as a data table which is connected to the folder it is referring to.
-This means that if we add another file to any of the folders selected, and then click Refresh, the number of files will be updated.
+- The data comes into Excel as a data table that is connected to the source folder.
+This means that, if you add another file to any of the folders selected and click Refresh, the Queries & Connections pane shows an updated number of files.

-- To return to Power Query in order to edit the information shown, in the Ribbon, select Query > Edit.
+- Return to Power Query if you need to edit the information shown.
+In the Ribbon, go to Query > Edit.

-- In the Ribbon, select Home > Query > Manage Columns > Manage Columns and then add a few more columns back into the query.
+- In the Ribbon, go to Home > Query > Manage Columns > Manage Columns, and then add a few more columns back into the query.

-- A the top of each column is the ability to filter.
-In the Extension column, we are going to filter by .xlsx to only show Excel Files.
+- Each column can be filtered.
+In the Extension column, for example, filter by .xlsx to show only Excel files.

-Click Select All to deselect all the Extensions, and then select the .xlsx extension only.
+Click Select All to remove checkmarks from all extensions, and then tick the .xlsx extension only.

 - Click OK to apply the filter.

-- If we have applied any steps to the query that we wish to remove, we can delete them from the Applied Steps list in the Query Settings on the right hand side of the screen.
+- If you applied any steps to the query that you no longer need, delete them from the Applied Steps list in the Query Settings pane on the right side of the screen.

 - Select the step you wish to remove.

-If you remove anything but the last step, you will receive a warning.
+If you remove anything but the last step, you get a warning.
 However, you may delete the steps in the order you applied them without getting a warning.

-- Once you have adjusted your data, click Close and Load to load the data into Excel.
+- Once you have adjusted your data, click Close and Load.